 Pakistan, Sri Lanka, Vietnam

-The co-creation grant provides support to tandems made up of individual artists or collectives (i.e. companies, groups, etc.) from the liaison offices regions and Switzerland who wish to embark on a peer-to-peer creation process.
+The co-creation grant provides support to tandems made up of two participants, whereby each participant can either be an individual artist or a collective.
+The two tandem participants are from the liaison office region and from Switzerland and wish to embark on a peer-to-peer creation process.
 It is seen as a next step after a completed research trip or residency.
 Additionally, it is a way to support artists in deepening mutual artistic practice.

 What is supported?